 Reservations are required.

 The dam on Lake Abanakee releases the water needed to run trips on Tuesday, Thursday, Saturday, Sunday.
-We also get a dam release on the following Mondays: Memorial Day, Labor Day, and Columbus Day.

 The whitewater on the Hudson River Gorge varies depending on time of year and water level, but generally works like this: